 A Brief History of I&R and the National I&R Support Center

-The primary focus of I&R historically and today is to link people with needed services.
+The primary focus of I&R historically and today is to connect people with needed services.
 In 1973, amendments to the Older Americans Act (OAA) required State and Area Agencies on Aging to develop and maintain I&R services within "reasonably convenient access to all older Americans."
 It was that same year that the United Way published the first formal standards for I&R systems and services.
 The Administration on Aging (AoA) was the only federal agency with a clear mandate for I&R services, and throughout the 1970s and 1980s, AoA took a leadership role in developing guidelines and technical assistance documents for aging agencies.

 Based on these studies, the Administration on Aging in 1990 launched its two-pronged National I&R Initiative—the Eldercare Locator, to provide consumer access to information resources nationwide, and the National Aging I&R/A Support Center.
 The primary focus of the Support Center was to enhance the quality of state and local I&R services.
 To initiate action, the Center’s strategy was to encourage and facilitate the development by states of 3-5 year quality improvement plans for their I&R systems.
 To assist the states in achieving consistency in the quality of I&R program operations, the Center developed the OAA I&R Standards.
 While based on the standards developed by AIRS, the OAA Standards helped define the important differences between aging I&R and other information and referral services.
 Published in 1993, they also established the National Aging I&R Support Center's leadership role in the aging I&R network.
 To assist aging network I&R/A programs in achieving the OAA Standards, the Support Center also produced Standards Assessment and Implementation Guide, Aging I&R/A Inclusion/Exclusion Policy Development Guide for Aging Information & Referral/Assistance, and other training guides.